jdsandifer/blog/ideas/how-to-be-a-good-pr-reviewer.md

 parts of the PR.

-Don't be afraid to leave off comments about refactoring, names, or small changes to avoid distracting too much from risky areas that need a change or a small discussion to make sure things are handled the right way.
+Don't be afraid to leave off comments about refactoring, names, or small changes to avoid distracting too much from risky areas that definitely need a change or a small discussion to make sure things are handled the right way.

 ### Value

 Finding bugs is the best.
 Suggesting refactorings that can make the code easier to read or edit is super helpful.
 However the 20th name change is not as important.
-And making too many suggestions for old code that wasn't changed quickly become annoying.
+And making too many suggestions about old code that wasn't changed quickly becomes annoying.

-Try to consider how much your suggestion will impact the user of your software, the amount of money your company makes (if applicable), and how much your team will appreciate the change.
+Try to consider how much your suggestion will impact the users of your software, the amount of money your company makes (if applicable), and how much your team will appreciate the change.
 Then decide whether it's worth the time it'll take to make it.